 Sample: 34 patients with chronic gastroduodenitis aged 10–16 years.

 Thymalin treatment significantly reduced the number of hemolyzed cells.
 The use of Thymalin in treating chronic gastroduodenitis helps alleviate clinical manifestations of the disease and inhibits the processes of excessive lipid peroxidation.

 The impact of Thymalin on the cytokine dynamics in children with infective endocarditis

-Thymalin treatment provides a higher stability of the cytokine level.
+Thymalin treatment provides higher stability of the cytokine level.

-The impact of Thymalin on the haemostatic system in patients with urgent and complicated acute appendicitis
+The impact of Thymalin on the hemostatic system in patients with urgent and complicated acute appendicitis

-The use of Thymalin in combination with standard therapy leads to the stabilisation of blood clotting and fibrinolysis and eliminates the manifestations of DIC (disseminated intravascular coagulation)
+The use of Thymalin in combination with standard therapy leads to the stabilization of blood clotting and fibrinolysis and eliminates the manifestations of DIC (disseminated intravascular coagulation).

 Using Thymalin to treat children with CLD (chronic lung disease)

 Sample: 28 children with CLD (16 with bronchiectasis and 12 with chronic bronchitis deformans).